Tight Spot: Production

-The film was originally called Dead Pigeon based on the play of the same name.
-The play featured only three characters; people referred to but not seen in the play such as the DA were added to the film version.

 Principal photography on Tight Spot took place from September 7 to October 28, 1954.
 For Edward G. Robinson, Tight Spot was the second film of a two-picture deal struck with Columbia, when his age and political activity had relegated him to his "B-movie" period.
 For Ginger Rogers, she was playing against type in the role of a "tough, street-smart gangster's moll."

 Reception

 When Tight Spot was released, The New York Times reviewer Howard Thompson gave the film a positive review, writing, Tight Spot' is a pretty good little melodrama, the kind you keep rooting for, as generally happened when Lenard Kantor's 'Dead Pigeon' appeared on Broadway a while back ...
 Along the way are some nice, realistic trimmings Mr. Karlson, or somebody, had the bright idea of underscoring the tension with sounds of a televised hillbilly program (glimpsed, too unfortunately).
 For our money, the best scene, whipped up by scenarist William Bowers, is the anything-but-tender reunion of Miss Rogers and her sister, (Eve McVeagh) – no competition to the two 'Anastasia' stars down the street, but an ugly, blistering pip ...
 Indeed, Miss Rogers' self-sufficiency throughout hardly suggests anybody's former scapegoat, let alone a potential gone goose.
 But she tackles her role with obvious, professional relish.
 Mr. Keith and Mr. Robinson are altogether excellent.
 Lorne Greene makes a first-rate crime kingpin and Katherine Anderson is a sound, appealing matron."

 In a recent review, film historian Leonard Maltin characterized Tight Spot as a "solid little film" with a virtuoso performance by Ginger Rogers.
 "Rogers, key witness at a N.Y.C.'s crime lord's upcoming trial, does a lot of high-volume Born Yesterday-like verbal sparring with Keith, her police lieutenant bodyguard."